vladfolts/oberonjs/doc/wiki/eberon-in-place-variables.md

 Please notice that *v1* and *v2* will be copies (modifiable) of variables of type SomeRecord even if some descendants of type SomeRecord were passed to the procedure *p* as actual parameters.

+*In place* variable can be used as FOR variable:

+    FOR i <- 0 TO 10 DO
+    ...
+    END

 ### Scope rules

 *In place* variable is visible from the place of declaration textually down to the end of procedure or outer IF/WHILE/FOR's END or ELSE/ELSIF/CASE branch.